Prologue

-A Broken Compass, a Sky-Bound Sinner, and His Guardian Dog
+A Broken Compass, A Sky-Bound Sinner, & His Guardian Dog

 BASE jumping saved my life.
 Go ahead, roll your eyes.
-It's a cliché, I know, and to no one's chagrin more than mine: a self-proclaimed wordsmith, aficionado of fine Literature.
+It's a cliché, I know, and to no one's chagrin more than mine: a self-proclaimed wordsmith, aficionado of fine literature.
 A sucker for lyricism and literary bravado.
 So why open my book with platitude instead of some neo-biblical prose and poetic pretension?
-Two reasons:
+Because it's true.
+And it's a cliché for a reason.

-Second: they've been to the fucking edge.
+The part they don't say is that they've been to the fucking edge.
 Maybe they crawled there.
 Maybe they were dragged.
-But they found themselves staring into the void, the abyss, breath caught between panic and surrender, jaw clenched, daring it to throw the first punch.
+But they gazed into the abyss, breath caught between panic and surrender, jaw clenched, daring it to throw the first punch.
 And somehow, they didn't succumb.
 I respect people who've been to the edge.

-In my case, it was both.
-Between 2015 and 2017, I found myself wading through the dregs of another existential crisis, desperate for some sensation that wasn't torturous, some capacity for quotidian existence that might placate me back into believing there's meaning in this melodrama—this melody of human characters all swapping gossip in whatever language, out of touch and out of tune in some dissonant symphony of someone else's composition.
+Between 2015 and 2017, I waded through the dregs of another existential crisis, desperate for some sensation that wasn't torturous, some capacity for quotidian existence to placate me back into believing there's meaning in this melodrama—this orchestra of human characters all swapping gossip, out of touch and poorly tuned in some dissonant symphony of someone else's composition.

 Meaning is such a human thing to ask for, isn't it?
-Of all the creatures of the animal kingdom, Man is the only one foolish enough to insist on meaning—as we all waltz languidly atop this spinning frenzy of rock, alone in lightyears of vacuous black, moving ever outward, onward, away, away, away from the very things that provide us light, warmth, and energy.
+Of all the creatures in the animal kingdom, Man is the only one foolish enough to insist on meaning.
+It is our tragedy, it is our beauty, it is our gorgeous burden as we all waltz languidly atop this spinning frenzy of rock, alone in lightyears of vacuous black, moving ever outward, onward, away away away from the very thing that provides us light, warmth, and energy.

-It wasn't just sadness.
-It was emptiness.
-Indifference.
-Dissonance—a decapitated driveshaft sapping me of any motivation or ambition.
-Like reality itself had lost focus, tuned to a temperament that eluded me.
-Some days, I wasn't sure if I was hallucinating or just finally seeing things clearly.
-And that's a fucked-up question to ask yourself over breakfast—yet nevertheless valid.
+I wasn't just sad.
+I was empty.
+Indifferent.
+Dissonant.
+Later, I'd learn that my brain was probably running on empty—dopamine uptake shot, serotonin in the gutter.
+It wasn't just a bad mood.
+It was neurochemical poverty.
+Reality itself had lost focus, tuned to a temperament that eluded me.
+Some days, I wasn't sure if I was hallucinating or just finally seeing things clearly, and that's a fucked-up question to ask yourself over breakfast—yet nevertheless valid.

 During those years, I drifted in and out of suicidal ideations.
 And I learned something curious: being "suicidal" and being "depressed" are not synonymous—a persistent misconception routinely harbored by those fortuned with healthy brains and ambitions.
 The two conditions are comorbid, to be sure.
 But they're two distinct states, and they're not mutually exclusive.